POETSII/tinsel/README.md

 ## 1. Overview

-Efficient communication and low power consumption are two key goals in the construction of large-scale distributed systems.
+Efficient communication and low power consumption are two key goals in the construction of scalable computer systems.
 Potentially, both of these requirements can be met using existing commodity hardware components that are fairly straightforward to put together, namely *FPGA development boards*.
 These boards combine state-of-the-art networking facilities with reconfigurable logic which, when customised to a particular application or application domain, can offer better performance-per-watt than other commodity devices such as CPUs and GPUs.

 However, FPGA-based systems face challenges of their own.
 Low-level hardware description languages and long synthesis times are major